smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-In Navigation Destination/index.md

 When using the `SendLocation` RPC, you will not have access to any information about how the user interacted with this location, only if the request was successfully sent to Core.
 The request will be handled by Core from that point on using the embedded navigation system.

 !!!
 NOTE
 As of library v.@![iOS]6.2!@@![android, javaSE, javaEE]4.8!@ and SDL Core v.5.1, the `SendLocation` RPC can be sent from one SDL app to another.
 Both SDL apps will have to implement the **App Services** API.
-Please refer to [Other SDL Features/Creating an App Service](Other SDL Features/Creating an App Service) and [Other SDL Features/Using an App Service](Other SDL Features/Using an App Service) for more information on how to implement this feature.
+Please refer to [Other SDL Features/Creating an App Service](Other SDL Features/Creating an App Service) and [Other SDL Features/Using App Services](Other SDL Features/Using App Services) for more information on how to implement this feature.
 !!!

 ## Checking if App has Permission to Use Send Location